sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * Consult language server documentation for what goes here
         * Settings above work with PLS, not P::LS
             * enables perlcritic
-                * nags you with warning about how your code style sucks
+                * nags you with warnings about how your code style sucks
             * enables syntax checking
                 * compiles your code on the fly and throws a warning if there's a problem
                     * huge time saver